Cinematic style of S. S. Rajamouli: Influences

-Rajamouli has cited Mel Gibson as his favourite filmmaker and as the biggest influence on his filmmaking style.
-He mentioned that he considers Gibson to be his guru.
-He also compared himself with Ekalavya to Gibson's Drona.
-He regularly pays homage to Gibson in his films.
-He noted in an interview:"Many of Mel Gibson's films have a very, very big influence on me.
+Rajamouli has cited Mel Gibson as his favourite filmmaker and the biggest influence on his filmmaking style.
+He mentioned that he considers Gibson to be his guru, and also compared himself with Ekalavya to Gibson's Drona.
+Regularly paying homage to Gibson in his films, he noted in an interview:"Many of Mel Gibson's films have a very, very big influence on me.
 The way he blends the action with the drama, how he slows down, how he switches the dramatic moment before the action explodes, I really, really love it.
 I get really inspired by his action a lot.
-That’s one thing that really comes to my mind when I talk about action films.
-It’s what inspired me to do action films."He is also deeply fascinated by the films of Vijaya Productions like Pathala Bhairavi (1951), Jagadeka Veeruni Katha (1961).
+That's one thing that really comes to my mind when I talk about action films.
+It's what inspired me to do action films."He is also deeply fascinated by the films of Vijaya Productions like Pathala Bhairavi (1951) and Jagadeka Veeruni Katha (1961).
 He noted, "Those films stirred the creative juices in my childhood itself.
 The artistes, their body language, dialogue delivery are all etched into my memory permanently."

 Rajamouli attributes his sense of drama to his father Vijayendra Prasad under whom he worked as an assistant early in his career.
 He is deeply influenced by the novels of Malladi Venkata Krishna Murthy and Yandamuri Veerendranath.
 He also expressed his fondness for the works of Wilbur Smith.
 He generally dislikes horror films, especially ones that involve jump scares.
 He is more receptive to films that scare the viewer with their theme or story.
 He mentioned his favourite films in the horror genre as The Omen (1976) and Paranormal Activity (2007).

 Among Indian directors, Rajamouli cites K. V. Reddy as his biggest influence; Ram Gopal Varma and Raj Kapoor being others.
 Among his contemporaries in Telugu cinema, he expressed his admiration for the works of Sukumar and Trivikram Srinivas.
 He also praised the work and cinematic style of Rajkumar Hirani and Anurag Kashyap.

 For Baahubali, Rajamouli was inspired by the tales of Amar Chitra Katha and Chandamama along with the Sanskrit epics Mahabharata and Ramayana.
 For RRR, he mentioned The Motorcycle Diaries (2004) and Inglourious Basterds (2009) as his inspirations.